JordanSpencerWu/old-website/_posts/blog/2016/February/2016-02-25-my-react-notes.markdown

 #### Why React?
 The web is becoming more interactive.
 React makes it easy to display data and will automatically update when the data changes.
-After creating a UI component, you are able to reuse it in you web application.
+After creating a UI component, you are able to reuse it in your web application.
 One of React's finest features is composability which allows you to use UI components together.
 React in my words is that it allows you to create custom web components that will change dynamically with user interactions.
 This makes